-5. The Conversation (single space the transcript): record, to the best of your memory, using the actual words spoken by you and the person that you visited, what you consider the most significant portion of the conversation; use a separate paragraph for each portion of the conversation; identify each speaker by initials; note any nonverbal behaviour in parentheses.
+1. The Conversation (single space the transcript): record, to the best of your memory, using the actual words spoken by you and the person that you visited, what you consider the most significant portion of the conversation.
+Offer summaries for any missing parts.
+Identify each speaker using numerals for confidentiality; note any non-verbal behaviour in parentheses where relevant.
+Don't tidy up the conversation to make it look better - be as honest and objective as you can.